Aatish-hari/REI/README.md

-REI Shell is a simple command-line shell written in C that replicates some basic functionality of traditional Unix shells.
+REI Shell is a simple command-line shell written in C that function like a traditional Unix shells.